SaaS growth marketing is a lot more complex than you’d think.

 - The Advanced Guide to Content Marketing

-Once you have your content marketing strategy set, it’s time to begin writing.
-Remember, just any old blog post won’t do.
+Once you have your content marketing strategy set, it’s time to begin writing great content.
+Remember, not just any old blog post will do.

 Another important aspect has to be content distribution, that includes strategies like guest posting (a very beneficial way of growing traffic when done correctly), paid distribution, and social media.

 Your blog isn’t the only place where you can attract and engage customers.
 A successful marketing strategy pays attention to other content channels like email marketing and social media as well.

 Email list-building is one key method of growing a customer base.
 But that’s only one element of an effective traffic growth strategy.
 You need to be able to write everything from awesome sales emails to killer support emails in order to keep your email list and customer base coming back for more.

 Social media as a marketing channel may be different today than it was a few years ago, but it’s still delivering explosive growth for companies.
 Here are some resources to help you capitalize on the opportunities: